descawed/sh2-heavens-knife/README.md

   this setting is disabled, it can't be re-enabled while in-game; you'll have to return to the main menu if you want to turn it back on.
 Note that this setting doesn't affect the starting inventory editor; that's always available from the main menu prior to starting a new game.
+- **Show status message**: This controls whether the status message showing whether the mod is turned on or off is displayed at the bottom of the screen in the main menu and pause menu.
+The default is "Always", meaning the message is always displayed.
+"Only when on" displays the message when the mod is turned on and hides it when the mod is turned off.
+"Never" never displays the message.
+Note that you can still use F7 from the main menu or pause menu to access the mod configuration menu even when the message is hidden.

 ## Build